 - securities included in an offer where the offer expressly limits the amount of the consideration to less than €2.5 million;

-- non-equity securities issued in a continuous or repeated manner by credit institutions where the total consideration of the offer is less than €50 million, over 12 months, subject to certain conditions.
+- Non-equity securities are issued in a continuous or repeated manner by credit institutions where the total consideration of the offer is less than €50 million over 12 months, subject to certain conditions.
 In the case of the €2.5 million exemption, the total consideration for the offer when obligated with previous offers of the same type within the last 12 months must not exceed €2.5 million.

-In many of the above cases, the person issuing shares may still draw up a prospectus in respect of the security and submit it to the Bank for approval.
+In many of the above cases, the person issuing shares may still draw up a prospectus with respect to security and submit it to the Bank for approval.
 In the above case the two prospective regulations do not apply.

 The following categories are not subject to the obligation to publish their prospectus: